Fungal libraries unlike any in the world

 Expanding natural products diversity to support drug discovery

 Under the leadership of natural products chemist Dr. Nicholas Oberlies and mycologist Dr. Huzefa Raja, a major effort of the Medicinal Chemistry Collaborative (MCC) is to expand and leverage the highly unique library of 1,000 living fungi housed at the University of North Carolina Greensboro.
-This library includes fungi that have been collected from unique ecological habitats in the United States and France.
+This library includes fungi that have been collected from unique ecological habitats in the United States.
 In building it, we have identified not just new species of fungi, but entire new orders (see example manuscript Additionally, through our collaboration with Mycosynthetix CEO Dr. Cedric Pearce, we are working with a much larger library of over 55,000 fungi.
 The Mycosynthetix collection is unique in that it contains slow growing and uncommon organisms, including many that have never been described in the literature.
 Both the UNCG and Mycosynthetix fungal libraries are a rich source of new chemical entities that are being explored as potential treatments for disease.

 Our drug discovery efforts focus on fungi for several reasons.
 First, they are one of the most diverse organisms on the planet (second only to insects), and among the 1.5-5.5 million fungi estimated to exist on earth, only 125,000 have even been identified, let alone studied to see which molecules they produce.
 Second, the track record of fungi in drug discovery highlights their promise.
 It was the fungal compound penicillin G that sparked the antibiotic revolution, and since then fungi have served as the basis for a wide array of drugs, including caspofungin acetate (for Candida infections), cyclosporin A (an immunosuppressant), and most recently Gilenya, the first orally available drug for multiple sclerosis.
 The top selling drugs of all time, the blood cholesterol lowering “statins” were developed based on lead compounds from fungi.
 Finally, and perhaps most importantly, fungi constitute a renewable and rapid way to produce natural products.
 A promising fungus can be rapidly grown in large quantities to produce the desired molecule in larger amounts.